hyeda1103/visualize-chemicals-app/README.md

 $ yarn start
 ```

-## Technologies
+## Built with

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with TypeScript.
 - Used dependencies and versions can be found in `package.json` in the project root.
+  - `styled-components` for styling
+  - `Redux` for state management

 ## Status